Mandler, Jean;

 (nonsemantic task).
 Then they were given a recall and recognition tasks, and

-recently they have been activated [and] subjects given both set of
+whether they have been activated recently [and] subjects given both set of

 instructions tended to produce the same number of stem completions from the